“Prolegomena: a preliminary discussion; introductory essay, as prefatory matter in a book; a prologue” — http://www.dictionary.com

 If I can start from a premise of God’s infinity, self-causation, unity, consistency, and reason that a god who lacked any of these qualities would not be God, then so can others even down through history to times when people thought much more about God than they do now.
 But what we now can say in terms borrowed from mathematics, physics, philosophy, and logic could, in the deep but recorded past, be expressed only in poetic metaphor.
 He who “sends his rain upon the just and the unjust” is consistent and the phenomena of the physical world do not play favorites.
 He who “knows of each sparrow who falls from the sky” is omniscient, and so on.

 There is also much content in the holy books that is not representative.
+The evolution of the God-concept on Earth points towards an infinite God, but the record (the holy books) often short-circuits itself.
 God cannot ever have been angry or jealous (human traits).
 In particular, as concerns the New Testament, the Atonement doctrine, presently a pillar of every Christian variation, cannot be true.
 God’s relation to his creatures cannot have changed, from his viewpoint, from before the death of Jesus on the cross to a time after that event.
 Our view of our relationship to God can and should change, but there has been no variation from God’s side.